fantoosh/citibike-eda/README.md

 ## by Charles Ikenna Abara

-## citi bike dataset
+## Citi bike dataset

 This study utilizes data from a bike-sharing system in multiple locations in the New York City area, including Manhattan, Brooklyn, Queens, the Bronx, and Jersey City.
-The data includes information on individual bike rides, and is divided into monthly reports.
+The data includes information on individual bike rides and is divided into monthly reports.
 The data for all months will be merged into a single dataframe for analysis.
 Information about the data can be found [here](https://ride.citibikenyc.com/system-data).

 ## Summary of Findings: